tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 Cruz sat to my right, and Texas further down.
 Ben sat directly in front of me, and Utah next to him.
 They were engaged in conversation over the comms—something about seatbelts.
 I looked over my shoulder and saw belts like on a car seat.
 We had to be strapped in for the trip.
 I wasn’t sure what I was thinking—maybe something more space-y, or even like the buckles found on airplanes.
 I followed suit, sure that they all connected properly into a buckle at the center of my chest.

 Dr. Meyers walked around and checked each of our restraints.
-Never mind, it felt like a carnival ride.
-Yeah, a carnival ride.
-And Dr. Meyers was checking to make sure that all of us were safe.
 He tugged and tightened the straps until each of us could barely move.
 When he got to me he pulled so tight on a strap that it felt difficult to breathe.
 I told him so, but he didn’t acknowledge me.

-I took a deep breath and stealthily loosened the strap he pulled tight.
-When he was satisfied, we all sat down.
-No one was talking.
 Over the Comms I could hear someone breathing heavily.
 My legs started to bounce.
 It seemed like it took forever, but Dr. Meyers finally sat down in his chair and buckled himself in.
 Once he settled in, Dr. Chilton’s voice came over.
 It was cold.

 “Here is what’s going to happen.
 I’m going to flip a few switches, press a few buttons.
 Nothing for you to worry about.
 You may feel queasy afterwards.
 If you need to vomit afterwards, be sure to do it in the bathroom.”
 He pointed at a curtained-off area in the corner.

 “During the trip you’ll feel yourself being tugged in multiple ways—almost like your rolling around in a box.
 Don’t worry about that—it is perfectly normal.
 Be sure to grit your teeth and don’t loosen your jaw—we’d all like to keep our tongues.”
 We all nervously chuckled.

-“Keep your arms close to your chest, and see those loops on the ground in front of you?
-Put your feet through those.”
-I struggled to see over the lip of my visor.
-There were black bands sticking out of the floor—I must have stepped on them on the way to the seat.
-I shimmied my feet into them and hugged my torso.
+“Keep your arms close to your chest.”
+I hugged my torso.

 “Lastly,” Dr. Chilton’s voice became flat.
 “We’re going to turn off the coms.
 Travelling messes with them, and it’s much better to have them off.
 It’ll be disconcerting but know that we’re all right here.
 By a show of hands, is everyone ready?”